 As the warden of warehouses and the protector of portals, Haia is generally relied upon by his deific superiors to keep their larders full, and to keep track of all their many and various supplies.
 To this end, he can access a secure space known as his Wondrous Warehouse.

 The Wondrous Warehouse is a space that supports any number of individual storehouses, each of which is its own demiplane for all intents and purposes.
-Whether the Wondrous Warehouse is a part of Ubshukkina or is its own, distinct universe has yet to be revealed.
+Whether the Wondrous Warehouse is adjacent to Ubshukkina or is its own, distinct universe has yet to be revealed.

 At any rate, over the course of his many duties serving the Anunnaki, Haia had regular dealings with Nisaba, a goddess of grain and writing, who serves as a scribe of the gods.
 The two grew close over time, and ultimately Haia wed this daughter of Anu and Antu.